 In addition, Section 742.6 of the EAR imposes a license requirement for RS reasons (RS Column 2 on the CCL) to export explosives detection equipment and related software and technology, military-related items (e.g., searchlights, bayonets, certain vehicles and trainer aircraft), concealed object detection equipment, and certain commodities used to manufacture military equipment to all destinations except member nations of the North Atlantic Treaty Organization (NATO), Australia, Japan, and New Zealand.
-These items are described on the CCL under ECCNs 0A918, 0E918, 1A004.d, 1B018.a, 1D003, 1E001, 2A983, 2A984, 2B018, 2D983, 2D984, 2E983, 2E984, 8A918, and 9A018.a and .b, 9D018, and 9E018.
+These items are described on the CCL under ECCNs 0A918, 0E918, 1A004.d, 1B018.a, 1D003, 1E001, 2A983, 2A984, 2B018, 2D983,

+2D984, 2E983, 2E984, 8A918, and 9A018.a and .b, 9D018, and 9E018.
 The U.S. Government will generally consider applications for such licenses favorably, on a case-by-case basis, unless the export would significantly affect regional stability.
-For explosives detection equipment and related technology classified under ECCNs 2A984, 2D984 and 2E984, license applications are reviewed with a presumption of approval when exported to Austria, Cyprus, Finland, Ireland, Israel, Malta, Mexico, Singapore or Sweden if the items are destined for a government end-user.
+For explosives detection equipment and related technology classified under ECCNs 2A984, 2D984, and 2E984, license applications are reviewed with a presumption of approval when destined for a government end-user in Austria, Cyprus, Finland, Ireland, Israel, Malta, Mexico, Singapore, or Sweden.